aerogear/graphback/templates/ts-apollo-mongodb-backend/README.md

 yarn develop
 ```

-For more on customising your Graphback application, check out [our docs](https://graphback.dev/docs/gettingstarted)
+For more on customizing your Graphback application, check out [our docs](https://graphback.dev/docs/gettingstarted)

-If your project contains the client application then please follow [`./client/README.md`](https://github.com/aerogear/graphback/blob/master/templates/ts-apollo-mongodb-backend/README.md) for info regarding running the client side.
+If your project contains the client application then please follow [`./client/README.md`](https://github.com/aerogear/graphback/blob/master/templates/ts-apollo-mongodb-backend/README.md) for info regarding running the client-side.

 ### Dependencies and Tools